robertlestak/cert-manager-sync/README.md

     cert-manager-sync.lestak.sh/gcp-location: LOCATION # GCP location to store cert cert-manager-sync.lestak.sh/gcp-project: PROJECT_ID # GCP project to store cert
-    cert-manager-sync.lestak.sh/gcp-certificate-name: "" # will be auto-filled by operator for in-place renewals
+    cert-manager-sync.lestak.sh/gcp-certificate-name: "" # will be auto-filled by operator for in-place renewals cert-manager-sync.lestak.sh/gcp-secret-name: "" # (optional if not using GKE) secret in same namespace which contains the gcp credentials.
+If provided in format "namespace/secret-name", will look in that namespace for the secret
 ```

 ### HashiCorp Vault